 ◾ Completion of a medical physical examination by a licensed medical examiner and approved as "fit for duty";

 ◾ Completion of a 10-panel drug test by a licensed medical laboratory with negative drug results;

-◾ Any other requirement determined necessary by the department; and
+◾ Any other requirement determined necessary by the department.

-If you think you have what it takes to exemplify our motto, “Taking Pride in Professionalism”, consider a career with the Metro Special Police Department by clicking on the below link to submit us your interest card.
+If you think you have what it takes to exemplify our motto, “Taking Pride in Professionalism”, consider a career with the Metro Special Police Department by clicking on the below link to submit us your application.

 ◾ Meet with HR and attend a classroom seminar to learn about the history and mission of MSPD;

 ◾ Complete all new hire documents such as a Federal Form I-9 (Employment Eligibility Verification), Federal Form W-4 (Employee's Tax Withholding Certificate), State tax documents,

 direct deposit form, emergency contact form, and any additional policy documents;

 ◾ Issued log in credentials for agency email, payroll, scheduling, ect.;